malunem/pokedex/README.md

 1.  **Run on localhost**

     All you have to do to have the project up and running on your machine is to run the following command on terminal.
-The only requirement is having Docker installed.
+The only requirement is having Docker installed and running.

     ```shell
-    git clone git@github.com:malunem/pokedex.git && cd pokedex && docker-compose up develop
+    git clone git@github.com:malunem/pokedex.git && cd pokedex && docker build -t gatsby . && docker run -d -p 8000:8000 --name pokedex gatsby && docker logs -f pokedex
     ```

-    At the end, you will be promped to view the website at http://localhost:8000
+    At the end, you will be prompted to view the website at http://localhost:8000

-    After the first run, you can restart it with:
+    After the first run, you can stop and start with:

     ```bash
-    docker-compose up develop
+    docker stop pokedex

+    docker start pokedex && docker logs -f pokedex
     ```

 2.  **Run tests**